traceforce/timberjack/README.md

 ## Example

-To use timberjack with the standard library's `log` package, including interval-based and scheduled minute-based rotation:
+To use timberjack with the standard library's `log` package, including interval-based and scheduled minute/daily rotation:

 ```go
 import (